sysbio-curie/ProteinTranslationModels/README.md

-# Set of simple kinetic models of the protein synthesis process
+# Set of simple kinetic models of the protein synthesis

 Matlab implementations of simple kinetic models of protein synthesis.